Blood Clot Misdiagnosis

 What Causes Abnormal Blood Clots?

 There are many causes of blood clots, such as injuries, disruptions of blood flow, injury to the blood vessels, surgeries, changes in blood composition, or a person’s lifestyle.
-Blood clots can have serious medical consequences; and, when medical malpractice or negligence prevents prompt diagnosis and treatment, they often become even more serious.
+Blood clots can have serious medical consequences, and when medical malpractice or negligence prevents prompt diagnosis and treatment, they often put the patient at risk of severe injury or death.

 Abnormal blood clot conditions include but are not limited to:

-- Pulmonary Embolism (PE) – A pulmonary embolism occurs when a blood clot forms in the lungs, which is especially dangerous because it can lead to long-term damage and death.
-Many PE’s occur when a DVT goes undiagnosed.
-Symptoms of a PE include sudden shortness of breath, chest pain or discomfort, feeling lightheaded or dizzy, fainting, having a rapid pulse, and coughing up blood.
+A pulmonary embolism occurs when a blood clot forms in the lungs, which is especially dangerous because it can lead to long-term damage and death.
+Many PEs occur when a DVT goes undiagnosed.

-- Faulty Blood Clot Filter – To treat DVT, doctors often surgically implant a medical device called a blood clot filter; however, if the patient experiences device failure, serious consequences result.
+To treat DVT, doctors often surgically implant a medical device called a blood clot filter.
+However, if the patient experiences device failure, serious consequences result.
 Additionally, blood clot filters removed too early or too late increase the chances of harmful injuries.

-- Prescription Medication Error – When a patient suffers from a blood clot, doctors prescribe certain medications.
-Some of these medications, like Xarelto, can actually cause blood clots if patients stop taking them abruptly.
+When a patient suffers from a blood clot, doctors prescribe certain medications.
+Some of these medications, like Xarelto, can cause blood clots if patients stop taking them abruptly.
 Other medications can interfere with blood clotting, such as Eliquis, Coumadin, Pradaxa, Savaysa, Heparin, and other blood thinners.

-Blood clots can form unexpectedly, and can affect anyone at any age; however, some people may be at a higher risk.
-You may be at increased risk of blood clots if you:
+Blood clots can form unexpectedly and can affect anyone at any age.
+However, some people may be at a higher risk.
+For example, you may be at increased risk of blood clots if you:

 - Are overweight